Graduate Courses in Health Care Innovation

 Courses and Schedule: 2018–2019

 Please note that courses are conducted online via Canvas, with a mix of asynchronous and synchronous work.
 Each course is 8 weeks long with specific start and end dates.
-Students should expect to spend an average of 8–12 hours per week on a course.
+Students should expect to spend an average of 10–12 hours per week on a course.
 Most content is available on demand, so you can study at your convenience, on your own time.
 Online content includes: lecture videos, discussion forums, quizzes, assignments, readings, and supplementary resources.
 Weekly live discussions with the instructor are held via videoconferencing and are recorded for later review.
 Schedule is subject to change.